vaibhaveethorat11/Task-2/README.md

 yarn dev
 ```

+**TASK2 FEATURES UPDATE**
+**1.Values in the draft card are updated in real-time based on user input in forms.
+2.User is not abled to go to next tab/step unless he fills the current step form without any errors.
+**
+Changes are made in HomeLayout.tsx, RequistionDetailsForm.tsx,etc

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.